zk4x/zyx/README.md

 ## Performance 🚀

 Thanks to its execution model, Zyx always uses minimum amount of RAM.
-As for the backends, OpenCL and WGPU backend automatically fuse operations and create custom kernels.
+As for the backends, OpenCL, CUDA and WGPU backends automatically fuse operations and create custom kernels.
 In case of hardware where these backends seem slow you can always use libtorch backend.
 Cpu backend is slow and should not be used.
 It currently serves only as reference backend.